Your Guide to the Gods of American Gods

 Played by: Corbin Bernsen

 Vulcan, the ancient Roman god of fire and the forge, is the first god we’ve encountered who never appeared in the book.
-Gaiman created the character specifically for the TV show after a visit to a small steel town where he saw a statue of Vulcan and heard a disturbing story about a series of fatal accidents at the local factory.
+Gaiman created the character specifically for the TV show after a visit to a small steel town, where he saw a statue of Vulcan and heard a disturbing story about a series of fatal accidents at the local factory.

 According to legend, Vulcan was known for creating weapons for the gods.
 Don’t worry if you’re not familiar — as he admits in episode six, “I was a story people forgot to remember to tell.”
 These days, though, he’s doing well.
 It seems he may have struck a deal with Mr. World.
 Instead of a missile, Vulcan’s name is emblazoned on bullets, and every act of gun violence is committed in his name — along with every fatal accident at the local bullet manufacturer.
 He’s the first of the old gods we’ve met who’s not hard up for prayer, and it’ll be interesting to see what happens to all that belief after Mr. Wednesday uses the sword Vulcan forged to chop off the fire god’s head.